• Skip to main content

 Odds are good that the big box store hasn’t got a lot of interest in trying to get your compressor fixed, as the net cost to them for a new one is likely less than the labor and repair costs of fixing an old one.
 They may just take the damaged air compressor back, give you a new one, and toss the old one into the garbage hopper.

 The odds are very good that the store where you bought the air compressor will not stock parts of this type for it.
+If the store does send out air compressors for repair, contact that repair company for assistance in getting parts.

-If the air compressor is the stores house brand, somewhere in the bureaucracy that is the supply chain of the big box stores someone should be able to tell you the source of the air compressor that you bought in a specific year.
+If the air compressor is the store’s house brand, somewhere in the bureaucracy that is the supply chain of the big box stores someone should be able to tell you the source of the air compressor that you bought in a specific year.
 Even though the brand of the air compressor may not have changed, it is quite possible that a specific brand of store air compressor has been made by different compressor manufacturers over the years.
 It will be a giant pain in the backside to do, but you will have to find out who made the compressor and contact that manufacturer directly.

 Unfortunately, if the compressor manufacturer is offshore, and they do not have a sales or distribution organization here, then good luck.
 Getting OEM parts may be impossible.

-In all of this process, keep in mind the cost of repair in terms of time to source, money to buy the parts if you can find them, time to dismantle and rebuild the compressor and total that up.
+In all of this process, keep in mind the cost of repair in terms of time to source, money to buy the parts if you can find them, time to dismantle and rebuild the compressor, and total that up.

 Compare that to the price of the compressor when you bought it, and compare that total to the cost of a new compressor today.

-You may find that fixing the problem of air coming out the intake filter isn’t worth the effort or the money.
+You may find that fixing the problem of air coming out of the intake filter isn’t worth the effort or the money.

 Subscribe